 I. Y-R Divisions

-Organized Century Division: Organized rides of 90 – 149 miles.
+Organized Century Division: Organized rides of >90 and <150 miles.
 You must complete at least 90 miles of the ride to receive credit.
 You will receive credit for your actual, on-route mileage.

-Personal Century Division: Personal rides of 90 – 149 miles, documented by receipts, tracking graph, and/or witness verification.
+Personal Century Division: Personal rides of >90 and <150 miles, documented by receipts, tracking graph, and/or witness verification.
 For credit, you must complete at least 90 miles in an 11 hour period including off the bike time (and maintain an 8.33 mph average after that).

-Combined Division: Combined mileage from the Organized Century and Long divisions and Personal Century and Long divisions.
+Combined Division: Combined mileage from the all 6 Organized, Personal, and Indoor divisions above.
 Overall Y-R standings are shown in order of Combined Division mileage.
 However, excelling in a given division (for example, the Organized Long Division) is a worthy goal, and is recognized as such (see below).

 II.
 General Rules

-UMCA Membership: To get Y-R credit for a ride, a person must be a UMCA member at the time the ride was completed or submit a membership application postmarked within 14 days after the end of the ride.
+WUCA Membership: To get Y-R credit for a ride, a person must be a WUCA member at the time the ride was completed or submit a membership application postmarked within 14 days after the end of the ride.

 Y-R Year: The Y-R year runs from January 1 through December 31.
 Because up to two make-up rides are allowed for the Larry Schwartz award, riders can still start as late as March.